How to Prevent Distracted Driving Accidents

 You may be a pro at eating your burrito on the go, but you eating means you’re not completely concentrated on the road — all of your senses are now zeroed in on the food in your hands.
 Everything from making sure you don’t spill, to the taste and smell are all distractions that could cause you to lose control.Try this: How about eating at home or forgo the drive-through and eat inside?
 If you’re in a rush and want to keep things moving, consider the hazards of driving while eating behind the wheel.
 Hopefully you can recognize that the risks outweigh the temptation and you can wait until you get to your destination to eat.

 Here are a few more forms of distracted driving that could cause an accident.
 To sum up our advice for the below?
-If you’re in the driver’s seat, avoid them altogether:
+If you’re in the driver’s seat, try to avoid them altogether:

 - Taking selfies